-An even easier rinse to throw together is saltwater.
+An even easier natural mouth rinse to throw together is saltwater.
 Saltwater is another remedy for sore throats, canker sores, and inflamed gums, as it has antibacterial and healing properties.
 It creates an alkaline environment in your mouth so acids won't cause more irritation.
 This is another rinse meant to help your mouth recover temporarily, as long-term use could weaken your enamel.

 Should you or shouldn't you?

 Our takeaway after interviewing dentists, reading studies, and even consulting one of our own team members is this:

 You can use a hydrogen peroxide mouth rinse, made with a maximum 3% HP and diluted with two parts water, to ease pain and facilitate the healing of oral cuts, canker sores, sore throats, and inflamed gums.
 You should only use this mouthwash until you are feeling better, as prolonged use can damage your tooth enamel.